Documentation Index

 client = ModelRegistryAPI(mlxp_endpoint, mlxp_apikey)

-Method 3.
-Use mlx configure (recommended).
+Method 3: Use mlx configure (recommended)

 $ mlx configure

-Endpoint: https://... # mlx endpoint you are using.
-Example: https://clustername.mlxp.ncloud.com
+Endpoint: https://... # mlx endpoint to use Example: https://clustername.mlxp.ncloud.com

-Workspace name: xxxx # Workspace to be used
+Workspace name: xxxx # Workspace to use

-Project name: xxxx # Project to be used
+Project name: xxxx # Project to use

 API Key: xxxx # API key issued